Angular momentum transfer in cosmological simulations of Milky Way-mass discs: Discussion

 We hypothesize that the non-zero cancellation of the SNe torque we see at a given radius arises from the offsets between the spiral arm-like overdensities and the young stellar populations that generate the bulk of the SNe.
 These overdensities will preferentially be the sites of active star formation \citep{roberts69}, however depending on differences between the rotation curve and the spiral-pattern speed at a given radius, young stellar populations will either begin to lead or lag behind these overdensities.
 The stellar populations formed in these dense regions will begin producing supernovae explosions after a few Myr, with peak rates about a Myr later \citep{matzner02}.
 This is followed by a period of relatively consistent supernovae on the order of 30 Myr.
 Interior to the radius of co-rotation, wherein rotational speeds are faster than the spiral pattern speed, these young stellar populations will be rotationally downstream of the spiral overdensities by the time they enter peak supernovae rates.
 Such offsets have been seen in observations \citep{egusa09,louie13,egusa17-StellarSpiralOffsets-m51,schinnerer17-PAWS-SpiralArmsInCloudAndStarFormation,leroy17-ismStrucAndSF-m51,williams22-PhangsJwst-SpurringStarFormation,finn24-SubgalEnvironsOnMolCloud}.
 This ultimately may result in a slight asymmetry to the torques induced by these supernovae events, with the overdense regions being preferentially torqued inwards.
 At the radius of co-rotation, the pattern speed and the average rotational velocity will match, and we expect no net asymmetry in the sign of the supernovae torque.
 Past this radius, this trend will be inversed, with a net asymmetry towards positive torques, as the stellar populations will be moving more slowly than the pattern speed.
 This can be seen in Fig.~\ref{fig:SneFullMom_RadialPlot} in all cases.
-This implies that, while these SNe torques are dominant through the disk, their net effect ultimately arises from the existing spiral structure.
+Effects from the drop-off in SFRs with radius, velocity asymmetries of ambient gas around expanding supernovae remnants, and SNe stochasticity may also play a role in modulating this signal.
+This would imply that, while these SNe torques are dominant through the disc, their net effect ultimately arises from the existing spiral structure.
 Similar to our discussion of the MHD torques, these SNe torques ultimately reinforce the preferred direction induced by the gravitational torques that initially form these structures.
 This is reflected in the net effects of the gas-gas gravitational, pressure, and SNe torques, which all effectively transport angular momentum radially outwards.